tanchuanxin/cs3245_homework_3/README.txt

-postings.txt		the postings file, pointed to by dictionary entries README.txt		this file you are reading dictionary.txt		auxilliary file used to support cosine score calculation in search.py
+postings.txt		the postings file, pointed to by dictionary entries README.txt		this file you are reading dictionary.txt		auxilliary file used to support cosine score calculation in search.py requirements.txt	our python environment can be recreated from this file, if needed

 == Statement of individual work ==